PROJECT OVERVIEW

 - User Flow

-- Hi – Fidelity Wireframe
+- Hi – Fi Wireframes

 By defining categories and their relationships early, the site map established a solid foundation for scalable navigation and helped align functionality with user expectations across multiple sections of the app.